 We considered the Budget Clerical and Technician Series, GS-561, from the Job Family Standard (JFS) for Clerical and Technical Accounting and Budget, for this position.
 The GS-561 series includes positions that involve performing clerical and technician work in support of budget analysis and administration when such work requires primarily knowledge of the procedures which facilitate budgeting.
-While the appellant performs budget support duties for at least 30 percent of the time, she also performs a variety of other general clerical and assistance duties in carrying out the refuge's administrative functions, including human resources, purchasing, time and attendance, record keeping, property custodial activities, travel, and hunt program administration.
-No one series includes positions performing all of these tasks.
+The appellant performs budget support duties for at least 50 percent of the time, but also performs a variety of other general clerical and assistance duties in carrying out the refuge's administrative functions.
+However, these include purchasing, time and attendance, record keeping, property custodial activities, travel, human resources, and hunt program administration, resulting in our determination that no one series includes positions performing all of these tasks.

 In addition, we considered the Secretary series, GS-318, which includes positions assisting one individual, and in some cases the subordinate staff of that individual, by performing general office work auxiliary to the work of the organization.
 The duties require knowledge of clerical and administrative procedures and requirements; various office skills; and the ability to apply such skills in a way that increases the effectiveness of others.
 The duties do not require technical or professional knowledge of a specialized subject-matter area.
-The paramount requirement of the appellant's position is to perform the administrative functions for the refuge rather than to increase the effectiveness of others and require a greater knowledge of the procedures, regulations and guidelines for carrying specialized administrative functions than are required by the GS-318 series.
+The paramount requirement of the appellant's position is to perform the administrative functions for the refuge rather than to increase the effectiveness of others and require a greater knowledge of the procedures, regulations, and guidelines for carrying specialized administrative functions than are required by the GS-318 series.

 The GS-303 series includes positions the duties of which are to perform or supervise clerical, assistant, or technician work for which no other series is appropriate.
 Knowledge of the procedures and techniques needed to carry out the work of the organization is required.
 The appellant's position has comparable duties, responsibilities, and knowledge requirements.
-Since no titles are prescribed for the GS-303 series, the position is titled at the agency's discretion.
-In addition, when positions require significant knowledge of office automation systems and a fully qualified typist to perform word processing duties, the parenthetical title Office Automation, or OA, is added to the title of the position.
+It is, therefore, properly assigned to the GS-303 series.
+Since no titles are prescribed for the GS-303 series, the position may be titled at the agency's discretion.
+In addition, when such positions require a significant knowledge of office automation systems and a fully qualified typist to perform word processing duties, the parenthetical title Office Automation, or OA, is added to the title of the position.

-The GS-303 series does not include evaluation criteria.
+The GS-303 standard does not include evaluation criteria.
 Therefore, we have used the grading criteria contained in the Grade Level Guide for Clerical and Assistance Work (the Guide) to evaluate the office and clerical work performed by the appellant.
 The appellant's office automation duties are evaluated by application of the Office Automation Grade Evaluation Guide (OAGEG).
 To check the grade level of the position, we separately evaluated the appellant's budget duties and related procurement support duties using the JFS for Clerical and Technical Accounting and Budget Work, GS-500, even though they are an integral part of her overall office support assignment.